First publised 4th Oct 2017. Updated 26th November 2017

 “The ICPP 2017: 19th International Conference on Political Psychology aims to bring together leading academic scientists, researchers and research scholars to exchange and share their experiences and research results on all aspects of Political Psychology.
 It also provides a premier interdisciplinary platform for researchers, practitioners and educators to present and discuss the most recent innovations, trends, and concerns as well as practical challenges encountered and solutions adopted in the fields of Political Psychology.”
 Source: waset.org

 We submitted our abstract and were of course delighted when we were accepted.
-We later find out that everyone gets accepted, although we had to wait a number of weeks before receiving the acceptance; an immediate response might have tipped us off.
+We later find out that the acceptance critieria is very low and that (almost?) anything which looks like an academic abstract or paper will get accepted.
+That said we had to wait a number of weeks before receiving the acceptance; an immediate response might have tipped us off.
+(Toward the end of this post we show how we submitted an obviously spoof/fake abstract which got accepted).

 At the “conference”